natsu2912/CTF-write-ups/m0le/pwn/fakev/README.md

 ## II.
 Solution

-- Open 8 files, close them and read the first one for leaking heap and libc addresses.
+- Open 8 files, close them and read the first one (use after free) for leaking heap and libc addresses.

   ![](images/2.png)